Omaha pharmacy stops customers at the door, offering curbside pickup

 Sean Barnes has to pick up his meds, he has no problem being stopped before he gets inside.

-“I think it’s a great idea, I think it’s good for the community that everybody stays safe,” said Barnes.
+“I think it’s a great idea, I think it’s good for the community that everybody stays safe,” Barnes said.

 In order to keep the customers and the staff safe from the threat of coronavirus, the transaction is made right in the doorway.
 There are signs in the window for those showing symptoms they want those customers to call inside for curbside service.

 “It’s been crazy right when we come into when we close we are running around just going crazy trying to fill prescriptions trying to runout to cars and kind of cope with everything that’s going on I guess,” said Melissa Bacon, a pharmacy tech.

 There are some services that Kubats won’t provide until this crisis is over.

 “We’re not giving shots for a couple of weeks, yeah we stopped giving shingle shots and one last chance to contact patients so we’re trying to stay away from doing that,” said Quinley.